 Sugartits, I don’t think you understand what I’m saying…

-Anyway, her knowledge and general ability to comprehend has yet to be desired (I hope she’s not giving tenants legal advice), but she writes well and I like her blog, so check out her life as a tenant.
-But aye, make sure you come back here, this is home.
+In any case, she writes well and I like her blog, so check out her life as a tenant.
+But ya’ll come back, ya’ hear?
+This is home.

 The only search query that could top that is, “Is my landlord entitled to cum on my face”.
 Just as hilarious, just as stupid, and just as creepy.